siaAlz/simple-weatherapp/README.md

 * implemented a simple but quite smart loading indicator.

 * helper and service functions got a little more comperhensive to me.

+* used local storage to store store weahter after browser closed.